-If you have a large white gauze dressing covering your wounds, this may be removed the day following surgery.
-Underneath will be small steri-strips.
-These should be left alone.
-These steri-strips usually fall off by themselves within two weeks following surgery.
-You may gently shower the day after surgery.
-Try not to remove the white steri-strips.
-You may take a tub bath 7 days after surgery.
-Apply an ice pack for 30 minute periods as needed for pain or swelling during the first two days following surgery.
+If there are white gauze dressings covering your wounds, they may be removed 24 hours following surgery.
+Underneath you will find Steri-Strips, small white pieces of tape.
+Please leave these alone.
+They typically fall off within two weeks of surgery.
+You may gently shower 24 hours after surgery, trying not to remove the Steri-Strips.
+You may take a bath 14 days after surgery.

-Following your surgery you should gradually increase your dietary intake.
-Begin with a bland type of diet, such as chicken noodle soup and crackers, Gatorade or tea, and gradually work your way up to normal diet.
+Begin with a bland diet, such as chicken noodle soup, crackers, Gatorade or tea, and gradually work your way up to a normal diet.

-When you first get home from the hospital it is important that you get up and move around the house.
+When you get home from the hospital it is important that you get up and move around the house.
 When first getting up from the lying down position, go slowly.
 It is important to sit on the side of the bed for 3 to 4 minutes to let your body adjust.
 At night, do not get up quickly and walk to the bathroom.
-This is to avoid the rare occasion when (due to pain medication and anesthesia) people become faint due to quickly arising from a lying down position.
+This is to avoid the rare occasion when (due to pain medication and anesthesia) patients become faint after quickly arising from a lying down position.

-For the first week following your surgery you should avoid any strenuous physical activity.
+For the first week following surgery, avoid any strenuous physical activity.
 Walking short distances and going up and down stairs is acceptable.
-Do not drive for at least 5 days after surgery.
-You should not drive if you have taken any prescription pain medication within the past 24 hours.
+Do not drive for at least 5 days after surgery or if you have taken any prescription pain medication within the past 24 hours.
 During the second week, you may walk for exercise.
-At the end of the second week, if you routinely run for exercise, you may begin light jogging activities.
+At the end of the second week, if you routinely run for exercise, you may begin lightly jogging.
 Do not lift anything heavier than 15 lbs. for at least two weeks following surgery.
-Following this two week period, you may gradually increase your activities using common sense and as comfort dictates.
+Following this two week period, you may gradually increase your activities using common sense.
 However, you should avoid any physical activity that might make your incision sore, such as lifting heavy objects, moving furniture, lifting weights, etc.

-You should resume all your home medications with the exception of aspirin or other anticoagulants.
-Aspirin and other anticoagulants should be discontinued for at least a week following surgery, unless other arrangements have been made with your doctor.
+You should resume all your home medications except for aspirin and other anticoagulants, which should be discontinued for at least a week following surgery unless other arrangements have been made with your physician.

-When you get home from the hospital, please call our office at (512) 467-7151 to make an appointment to see your doctor one week following surgery.
+When you get home from the hospital, please call our office at (512) 467-7151 to make an appointment the week following surgery.

-Please use the prescription for pain medication given to you at the time of discharge.
+Use the prescription pain medication provided at the time of discharge as directed.
 Be sure to take narcotic pain medication with food so as not to upset your stomach.
-Should you experience nausea during the post-operative period, this is usually related to the pain medication and can be treated by stopping the pain medication.
-You can gradually taper this over to plain Tylenol.
-If you have had no past problems with ulcer disease or gastrointestinal bleeding or allergies to aspirin, you can use Ibuprofen.
+As soon as possible transition to non-narcotic pain relievers such as Tylenol.
+If you have no past problems with ulcer disease or gastrointestinal bleeding or allergies to aspirin, you may take Ibuprofen.
 Do not drive while you are taking a prescription pain medication.

-It is not unusual to notice, two to three days following surgery, some swelling of the scrotum and possibly bruising of the penis and testicles.
-This is normal and does resolve within several days to a week.
+Two to three days following surgery it is not unusual to notice some swelling of the scrotum and possibly bruising of the penis and testicles.
+This will resolve within several days to a week.
 Women may similarly note swelling and bruising of the labia on the affected side.

 Should you experience a temperature over 101 degrees or have persistent nausea or vomiting or other problems that you think need medical attention, please call us at the office.